AyushJhaji/My-First-Game/README.md

 # My-First-Game
-I have made this project during my first year when i was learning C programming language
+I have made this project during my first year when I was learning C programming language.